Automatic Contraction of Unstructured Tensor Networks: Numerical Experiments

 where $\langle ij \rangle$ denotes all nearest-neighbour pairs and $i$ and $j$ index over the entire lattice.
 The corresponding partition function may be represented by the tensor network shown in Figure~\ref{fig:ising2Dtake2}, where the tensors labeled $h$ and $J$ are as before and the tensors labeled $s$ are rank $5$ Kronecker delta tensors.

 Except for the trivial case of $h=0$ this model only permits a closed-form solution in the limit of infinite system size, so our focus will be on how finite size effects decay as the systems become larger.
 Figure~\ref{fig:ising2DJ} shows the free energy PyTNR computes as a function of the number of sites and for $h=0$ and several $J$, along with the residual versus the asymptotic result for $N\rightarrow \infty$ and the computation time required.
-These results were produced using the loop contraction sequence heuristic, tree optimization (see Appendix~\ref{appen:treeOpt}), and an SVD truncation accuracy of $10^{-3}$.
-All composite $N$ which could be factored to produce a lattice with an aspect ratio of at most $3$ were sampled, and in each case the factoring which produced the minimum aspect ratio was used.
+These results, and all other results in 2D, were produced using the replica loop contraction sequence heuristic, tree optimization, and an SVD truncation accuracy of $10^{-3}$.
+The lattice dimensions were chosen to have aspect ratios no greater than $3$ and to cover a range of $N$ without large gaps.

-As in the 1D case, $J \leq 0$ show little dependence on system size, exhibit a small perturbation which decays as a power law in $N$.
-The positive $J$, by contrast, show a severe dependence on system size.
+As in the 1D case, the free energies of systems with $J \leq 0$ show little dependence on system size, with just a small perturbation that decays as a power law in $N$.
+The positive $J$, by contrast, show a strong dependence on system size.
 This is as expected because these systems prefer anti-aligned spins, and so the parity of the system is critically important when it is small.
 The fact that these variations are not simple oscillatory ones is a result of the fact that the aspect ratio changes with $N$, which is not a consideration in the 1D case.

-Note that while the computation time scales polynomially in system size, in this case it shows a strong dependence on the system parameters.
+Note that while the computation time again scales polynomially in system size, scaling like $N^{3.3}$ on average, in this case it shows a strong dependence on the system parameters.
 In particular, it is greatest for systems with $J$ near $J_\mathrm{crit} \approx \pm 0.44$~\cite{PhysRev.65.117}, and these systems also exhibited the greatest memory requirements.
 This is a general feature of using tree representations in multiple dimensions: because all correlations must be transmitted through a central bond in the tree, the amount of memory required initially scales exponentially in the cross-sectional area of the system\footnote{This is a perimeter in 2D, an area in 3D, and so on}.
 For systems larger than the correlation length this scaling is halted by the fact that different sides of the tree cease to be strongly correlated.
 Thus in $d$ dimensions for a system of linear size $L$ and with correlation length $\xi$, the maximum memory required during the contraction scales as

 This has the advantage over other methods of being asymptotically polynomial in system size, but has the disadvantage that near criticality it is effectively exponential.
 Near criticality it may be that MERA-type tensor representations are more performant because of their facility with long-range structure~\cite{PhysRevLett.101.110501, Evenbly2011, Wang2016}, but exploring such options is beyond the scope of this work.